• Recipes

 How to Make Shio Kombu (Salted Kelp)

-Shio Kombu combines the umami of kombu with a mildly salty flavor, making it addictive.
-It is not only a perfect accompaniment to rice but can also be used for various purposes, such as seasoning stir-fries or salads.
+Shio Kombu combines the umami of kombu with a mildly salty flavor, making it a delicious and savory condiment.
+It is not only a perfect accompaniment to rice but also a versatile seasoning for dishes such as stir-fries and salads.

 ↓ Step-by-Step Recipe